Let’s do a quick survey.

 - Did you Google ‘ERP Solution’ and purchase the solution in the first result?

-Why did you choose ‘No’ to the third question?
+But, why did you choose ‘No’ for the third question?

 What Is a Sales Cycle?